 Old Man of Storr and Loch Fada

-The Old Man of Storr is one of the most recognizable rock formations on the Isle of Skye, a finger of rock jutting out of the surrounding landscape.
-The hike up to the rock formations is one of the most popular walks on the island, about 1.5 hours round trip from the car park.
+The Old Man of Storr is one of the most recognisable rock formations on the Isle of Skye, a finger of rock jutting out of the surrounding landscape.
+The hike up to the rock formations is one of the most popular walks on the island, about 1 hour 15 minutes round trip from the car park, with steady uphill.
 Nearby, Loch Fada offers a beautiful viewpoint where you can see the Old Man of Storr in the distance.
+If you would rather not do the full hike, a 20-minute walk from the car park gets you to a good viewpoint.

 Loch Fada Isle of Skye and Scottish Highlands itinerary trip Scotland